-Representing semantic spatial knowledge is a broadly researched topic, with many solutions employing vision [17][18][2][5].
+Representing semantic spatial knowledge is a broadly researched topic, with many solutions employing vision [18][25][22][27].
 Images clearly carry rich information about semantics; however, they are also affected by changing environment conditions.
 At the same time, robotics researchers have seen advantages of using range data that are much more robust in real-world settings and easier to process in real time.
-In this work, we focus on laser-range data, as a way of introducing and evaluating a new spatial model as well as a recently proposed deep architecture.
+In this work, we focus on laser range data, as a way of introducing and evaluating a new spatial model, employing a recently proposed deep architecture.

-Laser-range data have been extensively used for place classification and semantic mapping, and many traditional, handcrafted representations have been proposed.
-Buschka et al. [19] contributed a simple method that incrementally divided grid maps of indoor environments into two classes of open spaces (rooms and corridors).
-Mozos et al. [12] applied AdaBoost to create a classifier based on a set of manually designed geometrical features to classify places into rooms, corridors and doorways.
-In [20], omnidirectional vision was combined with laser data to build descriptors, called fingerprints of places.
-Finally, in [13], SVMs have been applied to the geometrical features of Mozos et al. [12] leading to significant improvement in performance over the original AdaBoost.
-That approach has been further integrated with visual and object cues for semantic mapping in [2].
+Laser range data have been extensively used for place classification and semantic mapping, and many traditional, handcrafted representations have been proposed.
+Buschka et al. [4] contributed a simple method that incrementally divided grid maps of indoor environments into two classes of open spaces (rooms and corridors).
+Mozos et al. [17] applied AdaBoost to create a classifier based on a set of manually designed geometrical features to classify places in into rooms, corridors and doorways.
+In [28], omnidirectional vision was combined with laser data to build descriptors, called fingerprints of places.
+Finally, in [23], SVMs have been applied to the geometrical features of Mozos et al. [17] leading to improved performance over the original AdaBoost.
+That approach has been further integrated with visual and object cues for semantic mapping in [22].

-Deep learning and unsupervised feature learning, after many successes in speech recognition and computer vision [3], entered the field of robotics with superior performance in object recognition [21][22] and robot grasping [23][4].
-The latest work in place classification also employs deep approaches.
-In [5], deep convolutional network (CNN) complemented with a series of one-vs-all classifiers is used for visual semantic mapping.
-In [6], CNNs are used to classify grid maps built from laser data into 3 classes: room, corridor, and doorway.
-In these works, deep models are used exclusively for classification, and use of generative models has not been explored.
-In contrast, we propose a universal probabilistic generative model, and demonstrate its usefulness for multiple robotics tasks, including classification.
+Deep learning and unsupervised feature learning, after many successes in speech recognition and computer vision [3], entered the field of robotics with superior performance in object recognition [14][7] and robot grasping [16][15].
+The latest work in place categorization also employs deep approaches.
+In [27], deep convolutional network (CNN) complemented with a series of one-vs-all classifiers is used for visual semantic mapping.
+In [10], CNNs are used to classify grid maps built from laser data into 3 classes: room, corridor, and doorway.
+In these works, the deep model is used exclusively for classification, and use of generative models has not been explored.
+In contrast, we propose a universal probabilistic generative model and demonstrate its usefulness in a wide range of robotics tasks, including classification.

-Several generative, deep architectures have recently been proposed, notably Variational Autoencoders [24], Generative Adversarial Networks [14], and Sum-Product Networks [8][7][9].
-GANs have been shown to produce high-quality generative representations of visual data [15], and have been successfully applied to image completion [25].
-SPNs, a probabilistic model, achieved promising results for varied applications such as speech [10] and language modeling [26], human activity recognition [11], and image classification [9] and completion [7], but have not been used in robotics.
+Several generative, deep architectures have recently been proposed, notably Variational Autoencoders [13], Generative Adversarial Networks [11], and Sum-Product Networks [20][21][8].
+GANs have been shown to produce high-quality generative representations of visual data [24], and have been successfully applied to image completion [29].
+SPNs, a probabilistic model, achieved promising results for such varied applications as speech [19] and language modeling [5], human activity recognition [1], and image classification [8] and completion [21], but have not been used in robotics.
 In this work, we exploit the universality and efficiency of SPNs to propose a single spatial model able to solve a wide range of inference problems relevant to a mobile robot.
 Furthermore, inspired by their results in other domains, we also evaluate GANs (when applicable).
 This serves as a comparison and a demonstration of GANs on a new application.

-Fig. 1: An SPN for a naive Bayes mixture model $P(X_1, X_2)$ , with three components over two binary variables.
-The bottom layer consists of indicators for $X_1$ and $X_2$ .
-Weighted sum nodes, with weights attached to inputs, are marked with +, while product nodes are marked with $\times$ . $Y_1$ represents a latent variable marginalized out by the root sum.
+Fig. 1: An SPN for a naive Bayes mixture model $P(X_1, X_2)$, with three components over two binary variables.
+The bottom layer consists of indicators for each of the two variables.
+Weights are attached to inputs of sums.
+Y_1 represents a latent variable marginalized out by the top sum node.